sandraschi/database-operations-mcp/README.md

 ## Overview

 Database Operations MCP is a comprehensive Model Context Protocol server that provides AI agents with secure, efficient access to multiple database systems.
-Built with FastMCP 2.12.0, it offers a unified interface for SQLite, PostgreSQL, and ChromaDB operations through 8 specialized tools and 20 guided user prompts.
+Built with FastMCP 2.12.4, it offers a unified interface for SQLite, PostgreSQL, MongoDB, ChromaDB, and more through specialized tools.
+Supports both stdio and HTTP transports for maximum flexibility - use stdio for MCP clients and HTTP for web dashboards or direct API access.

 ## Features

 - **Multi-Database Support**: PostgreSQL, MongoDB, ChromaDB, and SQLite
 - **Unified API**: Consistent interface across different database systems
 - **Security First**: Secure credential storage, role-based access control
-- **FastMCP 2.12.0**: Modern, efficient MCP implementation
+- **FastMCP 2.12.4**: Modern, efficient MCP implementation
+- **Dual Transport**: Stdio for MCP clients, HTTP for web dashboards and APIs
 - **Cross-Platform**: Windows, macOS, and Linux support
 - **Containerized**: Easy deployment with Docker
 - **MCPB Packaging**: Easy packaging and distribution with DXT